Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Non-Linear Algorithms

 \subsection{Local Search Heuristic}

 The nonlinear part of model \eqref{eq:nonlinearformulation} is due to the product between $\x{j}$ and $\alpha$.
 A simple idea to avoid the nonlinearity is to search for local instead of global minima by considering only restricted search directions.
+Methods of this type are also known as block-coordinate descent algorithms, see, e.g. \cite{wright2015coordinate}.
 Instead of minimizing $\xx,\alpha,\gamma,$ and $\theta$ simultaneously, either we solve \eqref{eq:nonlinearformulation} only over the variables $\xx,\gamma,\theta$ for fixed values of $\alpha$, or we solve \eqref{eq:nonlinearformulation} over the variables $\alpha,\gamma,\theta$ and keep $\xx$ fix.
 The first optimization problem is called $x$-step, the second $\alpha$-step.
 To solve an $x$-step, we solve the following MIP

 To solve an $\alpha$-step, we solve the following LP